Estimate Alimony Under Tennessee Code § 36-5-121

 Modification Rules:

-Remember: A judge must consider all statutory factors in § 36-5-121(i).
+Judges consider all statutory factors under § 36-5-121(i).

 Tennessee law allows for modification of most, but not all, alimony types under specific circumstances.